Wednesday, 27 June 2012

 When we set off to find the bridge, it soon became clear that we were still far above the river, which was a surprise, as we had descended so much from the camping ground into the town.

-Following a series of tumbling alleys, we came out on a steeply rising road with a big signboard at the top, which we could not read, so we trudged up towards it until a man tending his garden kindly turned us round and pointed us down a different road, which quickly led to the river.
+Following a series of tumbling lanes, we came out on a steeply rising road with a big signboard at the top, which was too far away to read, so we trudged up towards it until a man tending his garden kindly turned us round and pointed us down a different road, which quickly led to the river.

 As we crossed the bridge, we looked back and realised that the town was actually high above the plain on a natural wall of rock.